ASSOCIATE PROFESSOR, DIV. HEAD

 James Gardner was born in Long Beach, California in 1982 and grew up in New Orleans, Louisiana.
 In 2004, he graduated from Tulane University with a joint Bachelor’s degree in Chemistry and Environmental Science.
 Dr. Gardner graduated with a Ph.D. in Chemistry from The Johns Hopkins University in 2009 under the supervision of Professor Gerald J. Meyer.
 James’ thesis work focused on the photochemical formation of chemical bonds.
 For his post-doctoral research at Uppsala University, Dr. Gardner explored interfacial charge transfer by time-resolved spectroscopies.
 James joined the faculty of KTH in 2012 as the Assistant Professor of Photoelectrochemistry.
 In 2016, he received the title of Docent and was promoted to tenured Associate Professor.
 Since 2018, Dr. Gardner has been the Division Head for Applied Physical Chemistry.
 That same year, James became Deputy Head of the Center for Molecular Devices (CMD).
 The CMD is a collaborative research environment between KTH and Uppsala University that focuses on all aspects of emerging solar cell technologies.
+Dr. Gardner is an editor at the journals Energies (2020) and Nanoenergy Advances (2022).

 The photochemistry and photophysics of molecules at interfaces have been an overarching research theme.
 Of particular interest is understanding the energetics, kinetics, and conditions that promote interfacial charge transfer chemistry as this relates to dye-sensitized, quantum dot, and perovskite solar cells.